Stop listening to the liars.

 Since it likely has been fine many times — even most of the time — this lie is telling you that it will be one of those times, and to ignore or forget the other times.
 After all, if it was so likely to be fine, then why would there be any need to question it at all — why the hesitation?

-Because you know it’s a lie - you just don’t want to know that.
+Because you know it’s a lie; you just don’t want to know that.

 This time is different.

-Same as above, really - choose one or the other, not both.
+Same as above, really.
+Choose one or the other, not both.

 It’s not that bad.

-It’s like when you drive to the store or to work, and you don’t remember the actual details of how you got from point a to point b.
-You go on auto pilot while your mind is focused elsewhere, confident that all is good because you’ve been here a thousand times before and that there is nothing to be concerned about.
+It’s like when you drive to the store or to work, and you don’t remember the actual details of how you got from point A to point B. You go on auto pilot while your mind is focused elsewhere, confident that all is good because you’ve been here a thousand times before and that there is nothing to be concerned about.
 Much of the time, that is indeed the case.
-When vices slime their way in, however, when they begin to tell their lies laced with dopamine and all the other feel-good chemicals in their toolboxes, we forget that we’ve already flagged these things as troublesome… we forget to be wary of their lies.

-So how are we supposed to ensure we remember that these vices aren’t to be trusted?
-Part of their danger is in playing off even that distrust and discipline - that’s where the lies of ‘things will be different this time’ come in.
-‘I’m in control’.
-This is where they slip in, agreeing with you and bowing to your discipline and control… That control and overconfidence is another tool in their belt with which they slip into your control centre.
-Once they’re in, they can then slowly begin to steer your focus away from the dangers and the red flags, and more towards the wonderful benefits and warm confident feelings they give you - I don’t know why I ever doubted them… I feel incredible!
-This is the only moment that has ever existed, and I am the pinnacle focal point of history manifest in my own experiences.
-Lies.
+That control and overconfidence is another tool in their belt with which they slip into your control centre.
+Once they’re in, they can then slowly begin to steer your focus away from the dangers and the red flags, and more towards the wonderful benefits and warm confident feelings they give you.

 Perhaps the greatest tool or skill they possess is that of being forgettable.
 If we can somehow remember their lies and the slippery nature of their attacks, we would finally be free of them.
 To engage with them at all is to open ourselves to attack — no, it is to invite attack.
 The only way we are able to truly win these wars is to deny them wholeheartedly.

 Do you see how quickly it happens?
-I’m willing to bet that reading the line above about denying them entirely, you dismissed my line as too extreme, as something only real addicts would need to heed.
+I’m willing to bet that reading the line above about denying temptations entirely, you dismissed my line as too extreme, as something only real addicts would need to heed.
 That is the desperate death throw of your vice of choice being backed into a corner.
-The only weapon which it truly fears is denial - to be ignored is to render them powerless.
+The only weapon which it truly fears is denial — to be ignored is to render them powerless.
 So long as a sliver of possibility remains in your mind, they are content… they are content to wait for their moment.

 What’s the real risk though?
 Is it that big of a deal?